A D.C. poster exhibit aims to get out the vote, displaying political imagery days before the election

 “I think that people can be influenced,” he said.
 “I think that art that points in a direction of some sort of enlightenment or reveals some kind of truth that you are not aware of — that’s always going to open a sort of dialogue.”

-Carol A. Wells, founder and executive director of the California-based Center for the Study of Political Graphics, said she became interested in political posters in the 1980s during a trip to Nicaragua.
+Carol A. Wells, the founder and executive director of the California-based Center for the Study of Political Graphics, said she became interested in political posters in the 1980s during a trip to Nicaragua.
 Though revolutionaries there were demonized by Ronald Reagan, she said she thought the art boldly refuted an American president’s dogma.

 “I saw how posters interacted with people — how they broke through the bubble we live with every day,” she said.
 Of political street art, she said, “You’re not going to a museum to see a Picasso.
 You’re walking down the street living life and something breaks through.”

 Not everyone was ready for Good Trouble/UDecide this week as it debuted on the streets of downtown Washington.
-Krause and co-curator Mel Hardy, of the Columbia Heights gallery Millennium Arts Salon, sought to blanket New York Avenue on Wednesday with about three dozen posters between Chinatown and Black Lives Matter Plaza.
+Krause and co-curator Mel Hardy, of the Millennium Arts Salon in Columbia Heights, sought to blanket New York Avenue on Wednesday with about three dozen posters between Chinatown and Black Lives Matter Plaza.
 They were confronted almost immediately by a man they assumed was a member of law enforcement in an unmarked white vehicle with flashing lights.

-The man told them they were breaking the law but wouldn’t identify himself, and then drove away.
+The man told them they were breaking the law but wouldn’t identify himself and then drove away.

-While D.C. police said they weren’t aware of the incident, the city prohibits such displays.
+Though D.C. police said they weren’t aware of the incident, the city prohibits such displays.
 D.C. regulations say “signs, aside from those otherwise authorized by law, shall not be displayed or projected on public space, buildings, or property owned or controlled by the Mayor.”
 A first violation carries a $150 fine.

 D.C.
-Department of Public Works officials late this week said they have not encountered the signs, but said in a statement, “we don’t condone posting such signs.”
+Department of Public Works officials late this week said they have not encountered the signs but said in a statement, “We don’t condone posting such signs.”

 Hardy, wearing a mask this week that read, “I Can’t Breathe,” defended the power of the work the exhibit is showcasing — and its right to be seen.